Heritage Craft, Reimagined. Complimentary Global Shipping. Free Trade Certified.

 Nowadays and from an artistic point of view, the best Amazigh carpet is still made in some regions from local natural products (wool, dyes, patterns, etc.).
 However, this tradition is threatened, because the Amazigh women unfortunately do not earn much from their art.

 That is why our website tries to popularize, to make accessible and to promote these authentic handmade Berber carpets.
 These women are not only artists; they are also the guardians of a thousand-year-old civilization.
-Through your purchases on our site, you would also become in turn an important actor for this noble cause.You can easily add text like this to your sidebar to display details about blog authors, upcoming promotions or general info about your shop.
+Through your purchases on our site, you would also become in turn an important actor for this noble cause.by Amine El ouazzani October 15, 2024 4 min read

 Be the first to know about upcoming sales and promos.
 Get a 10% discount coupon when you subscribe!